Plans to rebuild old skating rink and carpet shop in Downtown North Augusta continues

 Construction work for the project started last year, Mayor Williams says this adds onto the revitalization in riverside village

-“When you’re coming into North Augusta, that will be the Gateway connection that will tie downtown revitalization effort into Riverside village so it’s a great game changer for us ” said Mayor Williams.
+“When you’re coming into North Augusta, that will be the Gateway connection that will tie downtown revitalization effort into Riverside village so it’s a great game changer for us.”

 It’s not clear when the project will be finished but city leader say most of the renovation is completed.